Multi-scale clustering and source separation of InSight mission seismic data: Stylized example

 \subsection{Synthetic data source separation}

 Similar to the case with data from Mars, we can identify certain patterns in the obtained clusters and use another cluster as prior information in order to perform per-cluster source separation.
-Here we exemplify this by separating the medium-scale source that we added from cluster seven in in the largest scale (pink waveforms in Figure~\ref{fig:synthetic_scale_4096_waves}).
-To achieve this, we select the pink cluster in Figure~\ref{fig:synthetic_scale_1024_waves} as prior cluster as it contains similar background noise to the target cluster but without the medium0scale source.
-The results of this source separation is shown in Figure~\ref{fig:synthetic_srcsep_g_4096_6_n_1024_6} for three waveforms.
-According the the results, our approach has been able to successfully identify and separated the medium-scale source from a set of target waveforms with minimal distortion to the other sources.
+Here we exemplify this by separating the medium-scale source that we added from cluster seven in in the largest scale (pink waveforms in \cref{fig:synthetic_scale_4096_waves}).
+To achieve this, we select the pink cluster in \cref{fig:synthetic_scale_1024_waves} as prior cluster as it contains similar background noise to the target cluster but without the medium-scale source.
+The results of this source separation is shown in \cref{fig:synthetic_srcsep_g_4096_6_n_1024_6} for three waveforms.
+According to the results, our approach has been able to successfully identify and separated the medium-scale source from a set of target waveforms with minimal distortion to the other sources.